TaQini/pwn/docs/ctf/MidnightsunCTF-2020/README.md

 > bof is enable while `authed=1`

-This elf64 program use `fgets` as input function, so only one gadget can be used beacuse of bad code `\x00` in addr of gadget.
+This elf64 program use format string `%s` to print our input string to `ptr`(in stack) , so only one gadget can be used beacuse bad code `\x00` in address of gadget will terminal our input.

 >  ROP is not a good idea.